88250/lute/README.md

 * Some people say that Markdown is suitable for regular analysis, because the grammar rules are too simple
 * Some people say that Markdown can be handled by the compilation principle, but the rule is too difficult to maintain

 I agree with the latter, because regular expressions is indeed too difficult to maintain and has low operating efficiency.
-The most important reason is that the core parsing algorithm of the Markdown engine that conforms to the GFM / CM specification cannot be written in regular, because the rules defined by the specification are too complicated.
+The most important reason is that the core parsing algorithm of the Markdown engine that conforms to the GFM/CM specification cannot be written in regular, because the rules defined by the specification are too complicated.

 Finally, another important motivation is that the B3log open source community needs its own Markdown engine: